Starbucks reports record Q2 sales, enhances worker benefits

 Starbucks noted that it faced higher employment costs during the quarter.
 Last fall, the company announced a $1 billion investment in employee wages and benefits in an effort to lift U.S. workers’ pay to at least $15 per hour by this summer.

 On Tuesday, after a series of meetings with workers around the country, Schultz unveiled $200 million in additional investments in worker pay and training.
-That includes pay raises for employees who have been at the company for at least two years as well as a doubling in training time for new baristas and shift supervisors.
+That includes raises for employees who have been at the company for at least two years as well as a near doubling in training time __ from 23 hours to 40 hours __ for new baristas and shift supervisors.
 Starbucks is also reintroducing a coffee mastery program for employees and considering other benefits like increased sick time.

-But there’s a catch: Workers who have voted to unionize or stores that have petitioned to hold a union election won’t be eligible for those benefits.
-Instead, U.S. labor law requires stores to negotiate their own contracts with Starbucks.
+But there’s a catch: Workers who have voted to unionize or stores that have petitioned to hold a union election won’t be eligible for the enhanced benefits announced Tuesday.
+Instead, Schultz said U.S. labor law requires stores to negotiate their own contracts with Starbucks.

-Schultz opposes the unionization effort, insisting the company functions better when it works directly to its employees.
+“We do not have the same freedom to make these improvements at locations that have a union," Schultz said.

+Starbucks Workers United, the group behind the unionization effort, disagrees, and said it filed charges with the National Labor Relations Board against Starbucks on Tuesday.
+The group said the company is violating labor law for threatening to exclude unionized stores from receiving the new benefits.

+Schultz opposes unionization.
 But he noted that employees are under “tremendous strain” due to strong customer demand and pandemic-related changes in the business, including a surge in mobile and drive-thru orders.
-New investments will improve employee recruiting and retention, he said.

-“We must reintroduce joy in the customer and emotional connection back into the partner experience," Schultz said Tuesday in a conference call with investors.
+Stores are built to serve hot drinks, for example, but 80% of U.S. orders are now cold drinks.

+“These young people have completely valid concerns given today’s uncertainty and economic instability.
+They look around and they see the burgeoning labor movement as a possible remedy to what they are feeling,” Schultz said.
+“But compare any union contract in our sector to the constantly expanding list of wages and benefits we have provided our people for decades, and the union contract will not even come close to what Starbucks offers.”

+Schultz said the new investments will improve employee recruiting and retention.
+Starbucks also plans additional changes it will outline at an investor meeting in September, including adding credit and debit card tipping in its stores and accelerating the rollout of new ovens and espresso machines.

+Investors seemed glad to have him back.
+Starbucks shares were up 5% in after-hours trading Tuesday.

+Schultz said customer demand for Starbucks remains strong despite several price increases over the last year.

-Starbucks said its same-store sales __ or sales at stores open at least a year __ rose 7% globally in the second quarter, surpassing Wall Street’s estimate of 6.5%.
+Starbucks' same-store sales __ or sales at stores open at least a year __ rose 7% globally in the second quarter, surpassing Wall Street’s estimate of 6.5%.
 That was largely on the strength of the business in North America, where same-store sales rose 12%.
-U.S. price increases in December didn't appear to dampen demand.